DavidBarcenas/react-workshops/game-store/README.md

-# Game Store
+# React - Game Store

 Online store related to desks for gamers, video games, accessories for consoles and other things related to this topic.

 <p align="center">
-  🐞 <a href="https://github.com/DavidBarcenas/nextjs-plantpedia/issues">Report a Bug</a>
+  🐞 <a href="https://github.com/DavidBarcenas/front-end-workshops/issues">Report a Bug</a>
-  🙋‍♂️ <a href="https://github.com/DavidBarcenas/nextjs-plantpedia/issues">Request Feature</a>
+  🙋‍♂️ <a href="https://github.com/DavidBarcenas/front-end-workshops/issues">Request Feature</a>
 </p>